sckieran/Metabarcoding_Pipeline_Waits/README.md

 The end result of this part of each of the scripts are a raw ASV table (rows are all valid, non-chimeric ASVs, no filtering, columns are samples, values are read counts), and a per-sample sample_seqs.txt file that contains all ASVs

+The program then creates a combined_ASV.fasta file, the input for your BLAST search.
+It does this by combining every sample's seqs.txt file and extracting the unique sequences.
+It assigns a unique header name (seq_00001 through seq_99999) to each ASV.

 What happens next in the scripts depends on your inputs.
 There are a few options that define the way the program makes decisions:

 **What the Arguments Do**